Activepieces vs n8n: open-source automation compared

 Integration ecosystem

 Activepieces: 200+ pieces (connectors).
 Newer library, growing fast.
-Covers major platforms but has gaps in niche and enterprise tools.
 TypeScript SDK makes contributing new pieces straightforward.

 AI capabilities

 n8n has community LLM nodes and an official LangChain integration.
-You can build AI agents, chains, and tools within workflows.
 Requires your own API keys.

-Neither provides native LLM access — you bring your own API keys and manage costs separately.
-CodeWords includes native LLM access (OpenAI, Anthropic, Gemini) with no API key setup, making AI a first-class workflow capability rather than a self-configured add-on.
+Neither provides native LLM access — you bring your own API keys.
+CodeWords includes native LLM access (OpenAI, Anthropic, Gemini) with no API key setup, making AI a first-class workflow capability.

 When to choose which

-- Choose n8n when: you need the deepest integration library, largest community, proven production reliability, and multi-language code execution.
+- Choose n8n when: you need the deepest integration library, largest community, and proven production reliability.

-- Choose Activepieces when: you value a cleaner UI, MIT licensing, TypeScript-first development, and want to bet on a newer platform with faster iteration.
+- Choose Activepieces when: you value a cleaner UI, MIT licensing, and TypeScript-first development.

-- Choose CodeWords when: you want the code-level power of both without the self-hosting burden, plus native AI and 500+ integrations managed for you.
+- Choose CodeWords when: you want code-level power without the self-hosting burden, plus native AI and 500+ integrations managed for you.

 Explore CodeWords templates to see how AI-built workflows compare to manual node assembly.